 Overall, the Kindle Unlimited program is ideal for voracious readers who want to explore new authors and experience the newest trends of literacy.
 If you’re reading about 4 or 5 new books a month, and you don’t care about shopping or watching movies or listening to music, it is probably worth it.

 Probably, because a majority of books offered in the selection have very affordable prices, mostly ranging from $.99 to $4.99.
 If the books you read are in the lower range, you’ll have to read 7 or 8 books a month for the subscription to make sense economically.

-Prime Reading, meanwhile, is better for readers that want a more “mainstream” reading experience with better-known books and authors.
+Prime Reading, meanwhile, is better for readers that want a more “mainstream” bookish experience with better-known books and authors.

 The thing is, as part of Amazon Prime, it comes with Prime Video (free instant access to video streaming), Prime Music, free unlimited photo storage, and free two-hour, one-day, and two-day delivery.
 You can save on Netflix and Spotify!
 So, if you also shop on Amazon, and/or even just occasionally watch music and movies, the Prime program is still a better deal.